Sarthak30/Fb-automated-birthday-wish/Readme.md

 <li>Run the pyhton script</li>
 </ol>

 <u>Note:</u>The access token is short lived.
-It is refreshes automatically sometimes, sometimes you have to.
+It refreshes automatically sometimes, sometimes you have to.
 It is for you fb account safety.